purplepilbert/purplepilbert/README.md

   <br>
   ➤ i'm very easily exhausted, and a majority of the time im really tired 😓 so i'd appreciate if you interacted with caution unless close! <br>
   <br>
-  ➤ i am a system, don't try to fakeclaim me you're no medical professional and i'm not looking for any sorts of syscourse!
+  ➤ i am a system, don't try to fakeclaim me you're no medical professional and you'll be hidden if you do so! i'm not looking for any sorts of syscourse
 </p>